shadanan/cipherly/README.md

 ### URL Form

-The basic URL form for secret cipher messages is:
+The basic URL form for a cipherly message is:

 ```
 /schema/<schema>/version/<version>/<header>.<envelope>#<header>.<secret>